-MUS 103 Survey of Music Experience (3-0)

-For non-music majors.
-Music from primitive to modern times through listening to outstanding examples of various periods, with explanations of content and structure.
-Vocal and instrumental works, examples of folk music, church music, and symphonic forms.
+MUS 103 Music Appreciation (3-0) 3 hrs.
+Surveys music from primitive to modern times through listening to outstanding examples of the various methods, with explanations of content and structure.
+Vocal and instrumental works, examples of folk music, church music, and symphonic forms for non-music majors.

-MUS 104 Introduction to American Music (3-0)
+MUS 104 Introduction to American 3 hrs.
+Music (3-0)